barbara-abreu/Random_things/README.md

 # Random things
 Just small scripts I sometimes do, along with some scripts I make at my work and other stuff.

+### Script to time my speech therapy exercises

+	timer.py

+It count 15 periods of 10s each with 3s intervals in between.

 ### Script to get unique pairs from a list of values

 	get_unique_pairs.py